freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/create-a-form-element.md

 # --description--

 You can build web forms that actually submit data to a server using nothing more than pure HTML.
-You can do this by specifying an action on your `form` element.
+You can do this by specifying an `action` attribute on your `form` element.

 For example: